 INTRODUCTION Vast areas of Bangladesh have been devasted by the killer tornado which left nearly a thousand people dead and more than eight thousand injured.

-INTRODUCTION Vast areas of Bangladesh have been devasted by the killer tornado which left nearly a thousand people dead and more than eight thousand injured.
+Background: INTRODUCTION Vast areas of Bangladesh have been devasted by the killer tornado which left nearly a thousand people dead and more than eight thousand injured.
 Several thousand others were left homeless.

 SYNOPSIS: The bulk of the damage was done in the Madaripur and Gopalganj areas west of Dacca, the capital.
 The tornado left behind a trail of flood waters as several rivers burst their banks, and in one official estimate some four thousand homes were swept away.
 At sea, the navy searched for several fishing boats missing with more that 200 people on board and at least 35 other boast were known to have capsized.
 The storm severely disrupted communications, and authorities said it could take some time to build up accurate statistics on the total damage.